LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 This includes all infractions, regardless of the relation to speeding or the policy change.

+This regression shows the results without any variables related to the policy change.

 #### Pooled regression without policy indicators (male and female drivers):
 ```R